robinboncoeur/KeysToLife/RSTs/Des.rst

 Words to Live By
 ================

 *Heaven and earth will pass away, but my words will never pass away.* - Matthew 24:35

 This is a prediction that could have come only from the lips of someone insane, or from — God!
 Consider the contrast: heaven and earth versus sounds thrown into the air.
 The most permanent is to be dissolved, and the most transitory will be perpetuated.
 This is the very opposite of what human wisdom would predict.
 And who said it?
 A peasant in little Palestine.

 This was a peasant who had none of the things we use to perpetuate our words.
 He had no television, no radio and no printing press.
 Yet twenty centuries have been filled with those words of his.

 We use his words at times of birth and death, amid sorrow and joy.
 They strengthen the weak and encourage the toiler.
 They give hope to the penitent sinner.
-Kings and princes, rulers of empires, and garbage collectors and street sweepers, scientists and physicians, university professors and newly arrived students, old and young, the living and the dying—all cherish them and live by them.
+Kings and princes, rulers of empires, and garbage collectors and street sweepers, scientists and physicians, university professors and newly arrived students, old and young, the living and the dying — all cherish them and live by them.

 Christ’s words have no parallel in all of history.
 Men are influenced by Moses, by Paul and by the great figures of history, but none of these have been loved as Christ has been loved.
 Millions today would gladly die for him because they have found in him the key to life. – Des Ford